-Methodology: The study engaged a total of 66 Grade 12 ABM students who participated in the quantitative phase using a researcher-made survey instrument.
+Methodology: The study engaged a total of 66 enrolled Grade 12 ABM students who participated in the quantitative phase using a researcher-made survey instrument.
 Total population sampling was employed to ensure comprehensive coverage.
-For the qualitative phase, 15 participants were selected through purposive sampling based on their survey responses and availability, and they participated in semi-structured Focus Group Discussions (FGDs).
-Quantitative data were analyzed using descriptive statistics, mean scores, and the Pearson r test to determine correlations.
-Qualitative data were examined through thematic analysis to uncover deeper insights into students' motivations and perspectives.
-Triangulation was used to integrate and validate the findings from both phases of the study, enhancing the reliability of the conclusions drawn.
+To establish the instrument's validity, the survey underwent expert validation prior to data collection.
+For the qualitative phase, 15 participants were selected through purposive sampling based on their survey responses and availability.
+These participants took part in semi-structured Focus Group Discussions (FGDs) to explore more nuanced insights.